ewjay/fapiwiki/FAPI_Meeting_Notes_2023-03-15_Atlantic.rst

 Saudi
 -----------
 * KSA FAPI Profile Framework is not publicly available yet.
 Quality control is being performed.
+* This caused problems for parties that wanted to comply with the profile.
-* Publishing FAPI-specific component at openid.net.
+* Good news is that it seems it is possible to publish FAPI-specific components at openid.net.
 It will be confirmed shortly.

 Draft Updates
 ====================